MivleDK/dat3semFlow2Week2/README.md

 **Exam preparation exercise about AJAX, CORS and SVG** Frontend and backend can be found in seperate folders in the folder "Day 5".
-Written answers for this assignment can be found in the Day 5 folder.
+Written answers for this assignment can be found in the Day 5 folder [here](/Day5/README.md).

 **Frontend Exercise**